Meet the Other Phone. Flexible and made to last.

-Best sunscreens for kids, babies and toddlers: 9 suncreams to protect delicate skin
+Best sunscreen for kids, babies and toddlers: 9 sun creams to protect delicate skin

 When it comes to protecting your child’s delicate skin from the sun’s UV rays, the right sunscreen can make all the difference.
-Here's our pick of the best sunscreen for kids - from sprays for fidgety children to lightweight, hypoallergenic creams for sensitive skins.
+Here's our pick of the best sunscreen for kids - from easy-to-apply sprays to lightweight, hypoallergenic creams for sensitive skin.

 Best sunscreen for kids

-From March to October, it’s more important than ever to shield your child’s skin from the harsh sun.
-Nobody enjoys the painful experience of sunburn (which can happen in cloudy weather too), but prolonged sun exposure is especially harmful to babies and young children as they’re at risk of additional complications like heat stroke, dehydration and skin cancer later on.
+Nobody enjoys the painful experience of sunburn (which can happen in cloudy weather too), but prolonged sun and heat exposure can be especially harmful to babies and young children, increasing the risk of heat exhaustion, dehydration and longer-term skin damage linked to skin cancer later in life.

-While experts recommend that babies younger than six months avoid direct sunlight altogether, the best way to protect your older baby or young child’s skin from the sun’s UV rays is by using the best sunscreen for kids and dressing your little one in cool, comfortable, protective clothing and hats.
+While experts, such as the NHS recommend that babies younger than six months avoid direct sunlight altogether, the best way to protect your older baby or child’s skin from the sun’s UV rays is by using the best sunscreen for kids and dressing your child in cool, comfortable, protective clothing and hats.
 Handheld fans can also be useful for keeping them cool on the go.

-For children, the British Skin Foundation recommends using sunscreen with a minimum of an SPF 50 with broad-spectrum UVA and UVB protection.
-It’s important to apply around five teaspoons of sun cream or lotion at least 15 to 20 minutes before going out, and to remember to reapply every two hours, especially after swimming and sweating.
+For children, the NHS recommends using sunscreen with a minimum of SPF 30, but SPF 50 with broad-spectrum UVA and UVB protection is generally preferred.
+It’s important to apply around five teaspoons of sun cream or lotion at least 20 to 30 minutes before going out, and to remember to reapply every two hours, especially after swimming and sweating.

 1